Guest Editors : Chris GOUGH, Virginia Commonwealth University, USA

 Disturbances on carbon cycling

-The submission will open end of June 2022 and close by the end of December 2022.
+Submissions are open and close by the end of December 2023.
 Note that Annals of Forest Science is published under a continuous publication scheme (papers are published as soon as they have been accepted).

 Annals of Forest Science is published under a full Open Access model with Article Processing Charges.